 Non-fungible tokens (NFTs) with a profile photo (PFP) have grown to dominate the NFT ecosystem.
-As the NFT ecosystem has expanded, the relevance of these generative avatar projects had only increased after 2021, when they became incredibly popular.
+As the NFT ecosystem has expanded, the relevance of these generative avatar projects only increased after 2021, when they became incredibly popular.

 A PFP NFT is, at its heart, a digital token or piece of artwork intended to be shown as a person’s social network profile image.
 Numerous of the most popular NFT collections globally, like Bored Apes and Doodles, are PFPs.